Working with projects

 The project settings define mainly how the video appears while you edit the project.
-The video resolution and aspect ratio affect the appearance of the previewer.
-If the resolution and aspect ratio do not match those of your footage, the video may look squished or letterboxed.
+The video resolution affects how much detail the previewer can show.
+If the resolution of the project does not match that of your footage, the video may look letterboxed.
 These settings can be changed at any time by using App menu ▸ Project Settings.

 When you import the first video file the project settings are automatically changed to match.
 Seefor details.